What is a Lot Number?

 Using a hand scanner or similar barcoding technology, product codes are retailer-specific codes that can be used to calculate stock and identify items on an ecommerce store.
 Meanwhile, a lot can be applied to track any inventory batch at a specific time.

-What’s the difference between lot batch number vs. serial numbers?
+What’s the difference between lot batch numbers vs. serial numbers?

 Both lot batch numbers and serial numbers can be used to identify and track products.
 However, many items can have the exact same lot no, but each SN is unique to a single product.
 It’s like all the siblings in a family may have the same last name, but everyone has a different first name.